JadedCtrl/shellTube/README.txt

 shelltube isn't for downloading videos-- it's for *browsing* for them.
 Use youtube-dl or something for that.
 That's not my job! :P

+2024 note: This is quite old, and is almost certain not to work!

 ----------------------------------------
 INSTALLATION